 Circus Smirkus, a non-profit youth circus, is based here.
 Some notable people from Greensboro include: professor emeritus at Princeton University, Robert Gilpin; author John Gunther; cross-country skier Andrew Johnson; scholar & editor, Bliss Perry; US Chief Justice William Hubbs Rehnquist; filmmaker & actor, Duncan M. Rogers; and Pulitzer Prize winning author, Wallace Stegner.

-$5 Suggested Donation HCA’s Mid-Week Movie Night features classics and new favorites every Wednesday at 6:00pm.
+$5 Suggested Donation HCA’s Mid-Week Movie Night features classics and new favorites every Wednesday at 7:00 PM.
 Don’t worry about dinner—you can order from the Hardwick Street Café to drink and dine while you watch!
-Please note the summer start time of 7:00 PM.
-Peter Parker balances his life as an ordinary high school student in Queens with his superhero alter-ego Spider-Man, and finds himself on the trail of a new menace prowling the skies of New York City.
-Rated PG-13 Runtime: 133 min.
+A young boy named Kubo must locate a magical suit of armor worn by his late father in order to defeat a vengeful spirit from the past.
+Rated PG Runtime: 101 min.
 Performance Studio